99004327-Sourabh/Police-Incident-Report-Analyzer/DATASHEET.md

 ## Legal and Ethical Considerations

 ### Were any ethical review processes conducted?
-`Not specified.
-Ethical considerations should include privacy protection, anonymization of personally identifiable information, and responsible use of sensitive data.`
+`Ethical considerations should include privacy protection, anonymization of personally identifiable information, and responsible use of sensitive data.`

 ### What legal and ethical considerations were made?
 - `Ensuring data anonymization to protect individual privacy.`